MNSGC-Ballooning/VentArrow/README.md

 1xxyy  | Open vent for xx min, yy sec		 | 5 digit input starting with 1.
 2nd and 3rd are minutes, 4th and 5th are seconds

 1xx    | Add xx minutes to failsafe          | 3 digit input starting with 1.
 2nd and 3rd are minutes

+1xxx   | Set auto cut to xxx,000ft			 | 4 digits starting with 1.
+2-4 are thousands of feet

 -1xx   | Remove xx minutes from failsafe     | 3 digit input starting with -1.
 2nd and 3rd are minutes